 The VR counselor reviews documentation from Trial Work Services that serves as clear and convincing evidence to confirm that the customer cannot benefit from VR services.

+The VR counselor obtains approval from the VR Supervisor to close the case as disability too significant to benefit from services.

 The VR counselor discusses the decision with the customer gives him or her a copy of the brochure "Can We Talk?"

 The VR counselor completes the certification of ineligibility in RHW;